 Check here for your local Consulate/Embassy status

 Check out this map from IATA for up to date information

-The pandemic crisis in the USA has meant that there has been a rise in production in countries that have a better hold on the virus.
-Look locally for US productions and do your best to get involved in them.
+Another door opener that the pandemic crisis brought has been that the holdup of production in the USA has meant that there has been a rise in production in countries that had a better hold on the virus.
+Look locally for US productions and do your best to get cast in them.

 Another interesting development has been that filming of television pilots are being commissioned straight to series.
 Many studios are shooting all of their season one and two concurrently!

 There were many USCIS policy changes brought in over the last four years including fee increases.
-The changes to the actual applications themselves have been largely unchanged.
-If you are abroad and see your career moving to the USA now is the time to work through the criteria and considering how your career fits within them,
+The actual applications themselves have been largely unchanged.
+If you are abroad and see your career moving to the USA now is the time to work through the criteria and consider how your career fits within them.

 In the meantime we recommend that you read the below advice, keep an eye out for local production and continue to prepare your application to be ready to apply when the sun shines again.

 Stay safe everyone!